 - 1. Basic concepts of economics will be frequently used in understanding theories of economic development and population change.
 If you are not familiar with basic concepts such as opportunity costs, economy of scale, and price elasticity, you may encounter difficulties in understanding the lecture, reading assignments and hence examination. - 2.
 Putonghua will be sometimes used for explaining specific terms/policies in China.
 For MC and essay questions, students need basic understanding of both HK and the Chinese Mainland. - 3.
 Honesty.
 I expect all of my students to behave in an honest manner.
 This means no cheating or taking other people's work and acting as though it is your own.
 Students who violate the school's policies on academic integrity will fail the course. - 4.
 Class attendance / discussion.
 We expect that everyone can join the class in our regular class time.
-There are regular quizs either at the beginning or the end of the class that account for 15 percentages of the total marks.
+There are regular quizs either at the beginning, in the middle or the end of the class that account for 15 percentages of the total marks.
 There were excellent students who missed lecture(s) and were unable to answer questions in the exam, even with lecture notes.
 Students who actively participate in class discussion will get bonus points. - 5.
 Lecture notes and recording.
 A few years ago, our division had an explicit policy of not distributing any lecture notes to students.
 For your concentration in the class, I will distribute the outline of the notes to you in the course website.
 While ignoring numbers and simple description during lecture, it is your responsibility to take notes on the detail explanation of concepts and theories.
-RVC lecture recording is only provided for exam revision under special request.
+RVC lecture recording is provided upon special request in the lecturing period.
+It would be provided to all for revision just before the exam period.